Uruguruu/Uruguruu/README.md

 ### NOW(2025)

-I'm in my thrid Year of a 4-Year apprenticeship to become a software engineer.
+I'm in my final year of a 4-Year apprenticeship to become a software engineer.